 2. Depth of integration

-Introducing a new application to your system can come with uncertainty as it directly affects the way you do business.
+Introducing a new application to your system can come with uncertainty as it directly affects how you do business.
 The new solution needs to feel natural and intuitive for users so it doesn’t add a barrier to their day-to-day tasks.
 On the other hand, if the new solution feels like a completely different platform, it can negatively affect your staff’s workflow and slow down your processes.

 3. Solution scalability